intershop/helm-charts/.github/pull_request_template.md

 ## Release ##

-Be sure to include PR label `major`, `minor` or `patch` when merging into `main`.
-This determines which part of the semantic version number needs to be bumped automatically.
+Be sure that pull requests are build according to the defined release process [here](https://github.com/intershop/helm-charts/wiki/Release-Process).
+As a main part to mention here is that the semantic version type will be read from the commit messages (`BREAKING_CHANGE` marks a *major* change, `feat(icm):` marks *minor* changes and the rest will be *patch*.
+So the developer must already know and is responsible.

 ## What Is the Current Behavior?